Partial Identification in Matching Models for the Marriage Market: Introduction

-In Section \MYref{identification}, we start by observing that, if the taste shock distribution is not assumed to be {\it fully} known by the researcher, then the 1to1TU model is {\it under}-identified with data on one large market (\hyperlink{Galichon_Salanie}{Galichon and Salanie, 2020}).
-We show that, in the absence of any restriction on the taste shock distribution, the under-identification issue is severe, as the 1to1TU model is completely uninformative about the systematic match surplus.
-Formally, this means that, for every possible value of the systematic match surplus, there exists a taste shock distribution which when combined with that value of the systematic match surplus, rationalises the data.
+We start our analysis by observing that, if the taste shock distribution is not assumed to be {fully} known by the researcher, then the 1to1TU model is {under}-identified with data on one large market (\hyperlink{Galichon_Salanie}{Galichon and Salanie, 2021}; hereafter, GS).
+In the absence of any restrictions on the taste shock distribution, we show that the under-identification issue is severe, as the 1to1TU model is completely uninformative about the systematic match surplus.
+Formally, this means that, for every possible value of the systematic match surplus, there exists a taste shock distribution that rationalises the data when combined with that value of the systematic match surplus.